jmcuneo/a3-persistence/README.md

 ## Challenges Faced
 Challenges included implementing authentication with Passport.js, validating user input, designing a user-friendly interface with Tacit CSS, integrating MongoDB for data storage, and managing survey form logic.
+Deploying to vercel also required lots of debugging, such as making sure the database connection didnt time out and the deployment could never access it again, and also helping the app recognize the github oauth properly.

 ## Authentication Strategy
 Two strategies were used: LocalStrategy for username/password login and GitHubStrategy for OAuth with GitHub.
 This approach provides both traditional and modern login options to accommodate different user preferences.